-(1957) is director of the Letterkundig Museum (Dutch Literary Museum) and chair of the Jan Campert Foundation.
-Meinderts studied Dutch in Leiden and has worked for the Letterkundig Museum since 1982, first as assistant to the director and then as acting director and deputy director.
+(1957) is director of the Literatuurmuseum in The Hague and chair of the Jan Campert-stichting.
+He studied Dutch language in Leiden and worked since 1982 for the then Letterkundig Museum named organisation that looks after the national Dutch literary heritage.
 He organised exhibitions about, among others, Remco Campert, Miep Diekmann, and Cees Nooteboom.
 He edited a large number of Schrijversprentenboeken (photo books about writers) on subjects like Paul Biegel, Frans Kellendonk, and humour in literature.
-From 2002 to 2005 he was director of the Haags Historisch Museum/Museum de Gevangenpoort (The Hague Historical Museum).
-Meinderts was a board member of various literary foundations and councils, and has publications to his name on writers Anna Blaman, Emmy van Lokhorst, and Sonja Witstein.
-He also wrote Een literaire roadtrip (A Literary Road Trip), an account of a thirty-day pilgrimage to one hundred writers' graves.(2015)
+From 2002 to 2005 he was director of the Haags Historisch Museum/Museum de Gevangenpoort.
+In 2009 he returned as director to the Literatuurmuseum.
+Meinderts has publications to his name on writers Anna Blaman, Emmy van Lokhorst, and Sonja Witstein.
+He also wrote Een literaire roadtrip (A Literary Road Trip), an account of a thirty-day pilgrimage to one hundred writers' graves.(WN 2019)

 Archive available for: Aad Meinderts